Serif Europe: Acquisition by Canva

 On 26 March 2024, Serif announced it had been acquired by the Australian company Canva for approximately US$380 million.
 This acquisition was named as part of Canva's strategy to expand its global footprint and enhance its software offerings.
 Following the acquisition, Serif has stated that there are no immediate changes to its pricing model, and both companies have committed to maintaining Affinity's perpetual licensing model, along with offering free licenses to schools and nonprofits.

 On 30 October 2025, Canva announced a major change in business model, in which the Affinity suite was deprecated and replaced with a new unified application simply known as Affinity.
-The application now uses a freemium model monetized via optional Canva AI features available to Canva Pro subscribers.
+The application now uses a freemium model monetised via optional Canva AI features available to Canva Pro subscribers.

 Products

 The following are all software packages, for the following applications: